ckng0221/library-app/README.md

 ## Description

-A prove-of-concept (POC) library application designed in a [microservice](https://microservices.io/) architecture.
+A proof of concept (POC) library application designed in a [microservice](https://microservices.io/) architecture.
 The application is built with [Typescript](https://www.typescriptlang.org/) in a [monorepo](https://monorepo.tools/) project setup.

 The microservice app consists of the following services: